segmentio/segment-docs/src/connections/spec/common.md

 ## Integrations

-A dictionary of destination names that the message should be sent to. `'All'` is a special key that applies when no key for a specific destination n is found.
+A dictionary of destination names that the message should be sent to. `'All'` is a special key that applies when no key for a specific destination is found.

 Integrations defaults to the following: